-In this recipe, ground pork and beef are mixed with rice, nestled in a cabbage leaf and cooked in the oven.
+In this recipe for Polish stuffed cabbage rolls, ground pork and beef are mixed with rice, nestled in a cabbage leaf and cooked in the oven.
 But recipes exist where barley replaces the rice and the rolls are cooked on the stovetop until tender.

 - 2 tablespoons butter